ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--force`, `-f`
 :   Force deletion without confirmation.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--ignore-not-found`, `--inf`
 :   If not found, do not fail.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--job`, `-j`
 :   Use this option to delete all job runs of the specified job.
 The `--job` option is required, if you do not specify the `--name` value.
-This value is optional.
+This value is *optional*.

 `--name`, `-n`
 :   The name of the job run to delete.
 The `--name` option is required, if you do not specify the `--job` value.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.